koma-private/csvs/README.md

 ### Interactive Mode

-- If neither `--query` nor` --source` is specified, **csvs** starts in *interactive mode*, allowing you to:
+Start **csvs** in *interactive mode* when neither `--query` nor `--source` is specified.
+This mode allows you to:

-    - View and explore tables.
+- View imported tables.
-    - Preview table data.
+- Preview table content.
-    - Save query results to files.
+- Save query results to files interactively.

 See [Interactive Mode Guide](interactive_mode.md)